rosariofirmino/wagwan/README.md

         * Price
         * Age Restrictions
 * Quick search on homepage when a user is logged in
+* Email on new account creation, Email every 10 likes on your Wagwan

 ## How to use Wagwan: